Tresjs/tres/docs/cookbook/orbit-controls.md

 ```
 :::

-Since [OrbitControls](https://threejs.org/docs/index.html?q=orbit#examples/en/controls/OrbitControls) needs a reference to the camera and the renderer, you need to pass them as arguments.
+Since [OrbitControls](https://threejs.org/docs/index.html?q=orbit#examples/en/controls/OrbitControls) needs a reference to the camera and the renderer.
+You need to pass those as arguments.
 You can use the [useTresContext](/api/composables#usetrescontext) composable to get the camera and the renderer.

 ::: warning
 `useTresContext` can be only be used inside of a `TresCanvas` since `TresCanvas` acts as the provider for the context data.
 Thats why we created a subcomponent called `OrbitControls.vue`.
 See more about [context](/api/composables#usetrescontext).